 The canal experienced its heyday during the 1830s and 1840s.
-However, the rise of the railroad system in the 1850s began to mark a period of decline for the canal.
-Capable of being constructed over land in multiple directions, the railroad proved to be a faster and more direct mode of transportation for people and goods.
-In 1861 the government turned the operation of the canal system over to private ownership, marking a further decline in its use.
+However, the rise of the railroad system in the 1850s, which proved to be a faster and more direct mode of transportation, began to mark a period of decline for the canal.
+In 1861, the government turned the operation of the canal system over to private ownership, marking a further decline in use.
 Massive flooding in 1913 destroyed what was left of the operating canal, bringing this once-vital aspect of transportation to an official end.

 Yet the collapse of the canal system as a viable-transportation route would prove to be just the opening chapter in its ongoing story.
-In the decades to follow, civic leaders would begin to see a new future for the Ohio & Erie Canal.
+In the decades to follow, civic leaders began to see a new future for the Ohio & Erie Canal.
 By the later part of the twentieth century, various conservation groups began to see the potential of converting the footprint of the old canal system into a regional recreational and greenway area.
-Some of these groups included the Cuyahoga Valley National Recreation Area, the Ohio Canal Corridor (later renamed Canalway Partners), the National Parks Service, Cascade Locks Park Association, the Ohio & Erie Canal Corridor Coalition (later renamed Ohio & Erie Canalway Coalition), as well as many other municipal entities and area partners.
+These groups included the curent day Cuyahoga Valley National Park, Canalway partners, Cascade Locks Park Association, and National Park Service, along with the Ohio & Erie Canalway Coalition.

 In 1996, Congress designated the Ohio & Erie Canalway as a National Heritage Area, helping to preserve and celebrate the rails, trails, landscapes, towns and sites that grew up along the first 110 miles of the canal in northeast Ohio.
-This designated area stretches from north to south and includes the counties of Cuyahoga, Summit, Stark, and Tuscarawas.
-Annually, more than 2.5 million Americans find their way to the iconic Towpath Trail running through the heart of the Canalway.
-The historic Cuyahoga Valley Scenic Railroad and the nationally designated America’s Byway offer alternate Canalway travel options through the National Heritage Area.
+The vision of Congress and local partners like those listed above has led to the development of the nationally-recognized, recreational Towpath Trail, which attracts more than 2.5 million people annually.